 With her expertise in scientific research and organizational management in the health care arena, and her active participation in national and international scientific affairs, Dr. Beckerle provides a perspective crucial to a global health care company.

-Dr. Beckerle, 61, joined the Board of Directors in June 2015 and is a member of the Regulatory, Compliance & Government Affairs Committee and the Science, Technology & Sustainability Committee.
+Dr. Beckerle, 61, joined the Board of Directors in June 2015 and is the Chairman of the Science, Technology & Sustainability Committee and is a member of the Regulatory, Compliance & Government Affairs Committee.
 She has served as CEO and Director of Huntsman Cancer Institute since 2006 and she was appointed in 2009 to an additional key health sciences leadership role as Associate Vice President for Cancer Affairs at the University of Utah.
 Dr. Beckerle joined the faculty of the University of Utah in 1986, and is a distinguished professor of biology and oncological sciences, holding the Ralph E. and Willia T. Main Presidential Professorship.
 Dr. Beckerle has served on the NIH Advisory Committee to the Director and as the Chair of the American Cancer Society Council for Extramural Grants.
 She currently serves on a number of scientific advisory boards including the Medical Advisory Board of the Howard Hughes Medical Institute and the Scientific Advisory Boards of the National Center for Biological Sciences at the Tata Institute of Fundamental Research in India and the Mechanobiology Institute in Singapore, and the Dana Farber/Harvard Cancer Center.
 Dr. Beckerle is also currently on the Board of Directors of the American Association for Cancer Research.
 Dr. Beckerle held a Guggenheim Fellowship at the Curie Institute in Paris, received the Utah Governor’s Medal for Science and Technology in 2001, the Sword of Hope Award from the American Cancer Society in 2004 and is an elected Fellow of the American Academy of Arts and Sciences.
 Dr. Beckerle was also named a National Association of Corporate Directors (NACD) Governance Fellow in 2012.

 Other Public Company Board Service: Huntsman Corporation (2011 to present)